a-buck-1/a-buck-1.github.io-Senior-Design/index.md

 ---
 layout: home
-title: Senior Design Project
+title: Group 6 Senior Design
 ---

-# Senior Design Project
+# Group #6 Senior Design Project Website

 Welcome to our project website.
 Here you will find documentation, updates, and deliverables for our Senior Design project.